Alex-Merkel/Java_Hello_World/README.md

 # Hello World Project

 ## Project Description
 A simple Java project that prints "Hello, World!" to the console.
-This project serves as an introductory example for beginners learning Java programming.

 ## Installation Instructions
 1. Clone the repository: